 Universal Soldier is a fictional film but there are more than a few Cancer/Sagittarians who can relate to the emotional (Cancer) journey (Sagittarius) of Mr. Van Damme’s character.
 To illustrate: Jesse Ventura is a Cancer Sun, Sagittarius Moon.
 (Chart) A Navy Seal during the Vietnam War, Ventura famously went on to become a professional wrestler, movie star, and politician.
 These days he’s best known for his outspoken views on corporate criminality and government corruption.
 For instance, in this 2009 interview with Larry King he explains that #1) in his opinion Guantanamo Bay is the U.S. version of the Hanoi Hilton, the infamous Vietnam era prison and #2) if he was president he would prosecute George Bush and Dick Cheney as war-criminals for their roles in making torture a sanctioned component of U.S. foreign policy.
 The Harveys say this pairing will live its life with “moral integrity” and won’t back down from speaking its mind.
 You’ll be hard pressed to find better examples of either trait than this interview with Mr. Ventura starting at 1:18:

 Cancer is considered the comedian of the zodiac while Sagittarius is known for its outrageous proclamations.
 The Cancer/Sagittarius pairing thus has a knack for making folks laugh even when speaking defiantly and candidly about important moral issues.
 When Ventura proclaims to Larry King in the above interview, “Give me Dick Cheney, a water board, and one hour and I’ll have him confessing to the Sharon Tate murders” it’s impossible not to let out a righteous chuckle even though what he’s discussing is anything but a laughing matter.
-Some of Ventura’s other media appearances have been so pregnant (Cancer) with flaming arrows of truth (Sagittarius) that it’s amazing he’s ever allowed on mainstream television.
+More recently, he appeared on the Alex Jones show to discuss the presidency of Donald Trump.
+According to Ventura, “If Trump builds that wall of his I’m going over the top and staying in Mexico”.
+Some of Ventura’s other media appearances have been so pregnant (Cancer) with flaming arrows of truth and forthrightness (Sagittarius Moon) that it’s amazing he’s ever allowed on mainstream television.

-Aries is thought to be the warrior of the zodiac but Cancer’s association with the “Great Mother” makes this sign absolutely ferocious when it comes to defense of home, family, klan, and country.
-Paired with the crusading spirit of a Sagittarius Moon and you get a Sun/Moon pairing that can be a true “universal solider” — one who fiercely defends (Cancer) universal principals of human rights (Sagittarius), something that’s needed now more than ever before.
+Aries is thought to be the warrior of the zodiac but Cancer’s association with the “Great Mother” makes this sign absolutely ferocious when it comes to defense of home, family, clan, and country.
+Paired with the crusading spirit of a Sagittarius Moon and you get a Sun/Moon pairing that can be a true “universal solider” — one who fiercely defends (Cancer) universal principals of human rights (Sagittarius Moon), something that’s needed now more than ever before.